isomerpages/moe-anglicanhigh/_about-us/DSA/Direct School Admission (DSA) 2023.md

 - Students who are not studying in MOE mainstream primary schools have to obtain a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal.
 Schools may refer them to MOE website at: [https://go.gov.sg/nmsdsa-sec-application](https://go.gov.sg/nmsdsa-sec-application)

-- An applicant can indicate up to three choices.
-Each choice consists of a secondary school and a talent area offered by that secondary school.
+- An applicant can indicate <u>up to three choices.</u> Each choice consists of a secondary school and a talent area offered by that secondary school.
 Of the three choices, an applicant may use a maximum of two choices to apply to the same school, for two different talent areas of that school.

 - Anglican High School is a Special-Assistance Plan (SAP) school.
-All students enrolled must offer Higher Chinese# / Chinese as their Mother Tongue Language. (#Note - Only students who receives MOE letter may opt to offer Higher Chinese.)
+All students enrolled must offer Higher Chinese# / Chinese as their Mother Tongue Language. <i>(#Note - Only students who receives MOE letter may opt to offer Higher Chinese.)</i>

-- Anglican High School only offers Posting Group 3 for student enrolment.
+- Anglican High School only offers <u>Posting Group 3</u> for student enrollment.

 <p align="justify">